openmc-dev/openmc/docs/source/usersguide/cross_sections.rst

 In order for OpenMC to correctly treat elastic scattering in heavy nuclides where low-lying resonances might be present (see :ref:`energy_dependent_xs_model`), the elastic scattering cross section at 0 K must be present.
-To add the 0 K elastic scattering cross section to existing :class:`IncidentNeutron` instance, you can use the :meth:`IncidentNeutron.add_elastic_0K_from_endf` method which requires an ENDF file for the nuclide you are modifying::
+If the data you are using was generated via :meth:`IncidentNeutron.from_njoy`, you will already have 0 K elastic scattering cross sections available.
+Otherwise, to add 0 K elastic scattering cross sections to an existing :class:`IncidentNeutron` instance, you can use the :meth:`IncidentNeutron.add_elastic_0K_from_endf` method which requires an ENDF file for the nuclide you are modifying::